-Seed starting is one of the most fun activities once spring is nearing, but it can also come with a lot of problems.
-One of the more common ones is leggy seedlings.
+Growing plants indoors is one of the most fun activities once spring is nearing, but it can also come with a lot of problems.
+It can be exciting to see plants grow quickly, but then get a little scary when you see your plants falling over.

 Table of Contents